What does it cost to enclose a porch?

 A fully insulated porch takes the advantages of the others and adds the benefit of climate control: You can connect your porch to your home’s HVAC system and fully regulate the temperature.
 These porches have insulation in the walls, and preferably insulate the windows as well.
 In short, the porch becomes like a regular room.
 The downside of four-season porches is that they cost more, have a more complex build process, and take longer to build than the alternatives.

-What influences the cost of enclosing a porch?
+What are the cost factors for enclosing a porch?

 Materials